Leon Chambers

 Leon Chambers (born 17 April 1998) is an American-born Australian representative rower.
 He was twice an Australian U23 national champion and represented in the lightweight double-scull at the 2019 World Rowing Championships.

 Club and state rowing

 Chambers' senior club rowing in Australia is from the Sydney University Boat Club.

-In 2018 in SUBC colours Chambers contested and won U23 men's lightweight single scull and the lightweight double scull title (with Matthew Curtin) at the Australian Rowing Championships.
+In 2018 in SUBC colours, Chambers contested and won the U23 men's lightweight single scull and the lightweight double scull title (with Matthew Curtin) at the Australian Rowing Championships.